-Conjunctivitis, better known as pink eye, is a zoonotic infection.
+Conjunctivitis in dogs, better known as pink eye, is a zoonotic infection.
 This means it can be transmitted between humans and animals.
 Most dog owners are aware that their pets can get pink eye, but they may not know how dogs get pink eye.
 They also may not know what to do if their pet has it.

 Pink eye in dogs is caused by the same viruses and bacteria that cause pink eye in humans.